catalyst-cooperative/pudl/docs/dev/run_the_etl.rst

   Make sure you've extracted the raw FERC years you are planning to process with the main PUDL ETL.
-Jobs in the ``pudl.etl`` definition will fail if the raw FERC database are missing requested years.
+Jobs in the ``pudl.etl`` definition will fail if the raw FERC databases are missing requested years.
 For example, if you want to process all years available in the ``pudl.etl`` definition make sure you've extracted all years of the raw FERC data.